AverageMarcus/blog/src/posts/2026-03-17-kubecon-eu-2026-guide.md

 * **[KubeCon+CloudNativeCon](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/)** - This is the main conference.
 The number of days varies a little depending on the location (e.g. Asia/India is less days) but it is usually 3 days with keynotes each morning and sessions / workshops throughout the rest of the days.
 * **[Co-Located Events](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/co-located-events/cncf-hosted-co-located-events-overview/)** - This is a collection of several topic-specific conferences hosted by CNCF the day before KubeCon begins.
 Access to these requires attendees to have an "All-Access Pass" ticket type which then means you're free to come and go between any of the co-located events.
 For KubeCon Amsterdam 2026 there are [16 co-located conferences](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/co-located-events/cncf-hosted-co-located-events-overview/)
 * **[Maintainer Summit](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/features-add-ons/maintainer-summit/)** - Previously known as Contributor Summit, this is a smaller conference that brings together the builders of Kubernetes and other CNCF projects to discuss the challenges and future of the various projects.
 This is a great conference to get into some of the nitty-gritty details of cloud native tech but there are some [eligibility requirements](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/features-add-ons/maintainer-summit/#eligibility) you must meet to attend.
+(Note: This is sold out and currently waitlist only)

 ### The Unofficial Ones